isobelcochrane938/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clear, concise solutions that are easily maintainable and scalable.
 Always remember to KISS (Keep It Simple, Stupid) and avoid unnecessary complexity.
 Write code as if the person who will maintain it is a violent psychopath who knows where you live."

 This quote emphasizes the importance of writing clean, simple code, which not only makes your present work more efficient but also greatly benefits future developers who interact with your codebase.
 The essence of good programming isn't just about making things work; it's about making them work elegantly and intelligibly.

+# 2024-01-12
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are the most important and which can be completed later.
+Then, allocate time for each task based on its complexity and importance.
+Finally, use version control and documentation to keep your code organized and easy to maintain.
+By following these tips, you will be able to complete your programming tasks more effectively and efficiently.